American Bully Puppies for Sale 2026 | Pocket Bully Buyer's Guide

 Health screening isn’t a buzzword—it’s the difference between a dog that thrives and one that struggles.
 Responsible programs screen and select long before breeding decisions are made, especially in compact, heavy-built types.

-- Cardiac exam: reduces congenital heart risks.
+- Cardiac evaluation: reduces congenital risk and supports longevity.

 - Temperament screening: protects the companion purpose of the breed.